St-Michael-s-Ukrainian-Church/stmichaelmontreal.ca/docs/_posts/2022-04-05-Help-Ukraine.markdown

 * [Amazon shopping list](https://www.amazon.ca/hz/wishlist/ls/34QNHNJ5U3J18?ref_=wl_share)
     * We added to Amazon shopping list items that in need in Ukraine.
       You can purchase one or a few on your choice.
 Send it directly to us at the time of purchase or drop off by the address [`2388 Rue D'Iberville, Montréal, QC H2K 3C6`](https://goo.gl/maps/bzQcvRP5gcxKyXX1A).
-      Father Yaroslav the Priest is always there.
+      Father Yaroslav, the Priest is always there.

 * Make an E-transfer donation to: `support.ua@atlanticukrainian.ca`